CloudLabs-MOC/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/CloudLabs.AI/Module_05_Lab.md

    curl -v telnet://<lb_IP_address>:33890
    ```

-    > **Note**: Verify that the returned message indicates that you are successfully connected.
+    > Note Verify that the returned message indicates that you are successfully connected.

 1. Press the **Ctrl+C** key combination to return to the Bash shell prompt and run the following to test Remote Desktop connectivity via NAT to the second Azure VM in the backend pool of the Azure load balancer (replace the `<lb_IP_address>` placeholder with the IP address of the front end of the load balancer you identified earlier):